Ingleby Barwick: Paths

 The route of the original Barwick Lane, which gave access to much of the original farmland remains mainly as a public footpath; parts remain in use as unconnected access roads such as at High Leven.
 The route goes through Sober Hall, crossing Sober Hall Avenue, Pennine Way and Blair Avenue, passing west of Barley Fields Primary School and the Myton Road shops.
 The original end of Barwick Lane, leading to Barwick Farm, is north-west in the town (The Rings).
 The lane has had multiple spurs to other farms predating modern housing.

 Education

 Library

-The original Library was located within All Saints School.
-In 2020 the Library was relocated within the IB Leisure Centre.
+The original library was located within All Saints Academy, however in 2020, the library was relocated within the IB Leisure Centre.
 It is open to the public during specified times, seven days a week.
 Library facilities include free computer access, CD/DVD hire, photocopying, reference section, a children's and an adult library.
-The Library also plays host during elections to a Polling Station.
+The library also plays host during elections to a Polling Station.